3 Ways to Do Assisted Pull Ups

 4. Partner pull-ups (Assistance just enough for you to get over the bar)

-Other ways to help get your first pull up
+Other ways to get your first pull-up

 Practice Dead Hangs

-To do a dead hang, literally, just hang onto the bar for time or till failure.
+• Literally, just hang onto the bar for time or till failure.

-3 sets of 10-30 seconds is a good starting point.
+• 3 sets of 10-30 seconds is a good starting point.

 Practice Negative Pull-ups

 This is known as the “eccentric” portion of the pull-up.
-This will help increase your strength and control.

 Practice trying to do a proper pull-up